trappmartin/SumProductNetworks.jl/README.md

 The following helper functions are accesable for all layers:

 ```
-size(layer) # returns the size in Nodes x Children
+size(layer) # returns the size in nodes x children
+eval!(layer, X, llhvalues) # computes the output llh values of the layer in-place
 ```

 ## Structure Generation